 So I asked around the dog community and got an idea of what people think is good for their dogs.
-Included are my, and my dog's, favorite products and activities.
+Included are mine, and my dog's, favorite products and activities.

 All three of these have meat as the first ingredient, a very important fact for extending the life of your dog.

-Dogs love exercise.
+Dogs love to exercise.
 Owners should aim to take their dogs for walks at least once a day for an hour or so.
+Training with your dog regularly not only creates a positive relationship between you and your pup but it can help fulfill your dog’s need for structure.
 I take mine for multiple, but it's also for my own enjoyment.
 It's tough with a work schedule all week, but the upside is that more and more local dog walkers are starting to pop up.
 If you find you cannot find the time during the week to walk your little buddy, check the local ads or posting boards around your town or city, there is bound to be a dog walker somewhere.
-Usually the newer ones are also much cheaper than the bigger companies that do it.
+Usually, the newer ones are also much cheaper than the bigger companies that do it.
 If you do get the chance to get out there, one of my dog's favorite toys is a Chuck-It and tennis ball.
 It makes it easier for me to throw farther and he just loves it!

 There are many differing views on the correct way to train a dog.
 I've come to realize that each person has their own way.
 I do not really agree with treat training, I prefer to use corrections and an e-collar.
 But it does take time and patience, especially with a puppy.
 If kept up and maintained though, even a bad dog can turn to be the most well-behaved at the park!
 The use of a crate when training a puppy is a must and it is necessary to purchase a training collar of a few sizes if your dog will get much bigger.